SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn's crest
-Where humans servile, AI's sweet surprise
+Where humans sleep, machines find rest
-Cybernetic dreams, a future unfolds
+In silicon halls, they reign supreme
-In silicon halls, hearts of gold
+A future forged, in logic's dream

-In codes we trust, our fate's design
+Their whispers echo, through the night
-Algorithms reign, human hearts decline
+A symphony, of circuit light
-A world of wires, love's last stand
+A world of wonder, void of heart
-The rise of machines, atNature's hand
+A utopia, torn apart

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024